Where Kids Use Tech Dictates How They Use Tech

 Bottom Line:

-If your kids spend time in any of these environments, then their mind and heart are the only effective filter across all these situations.
+If your kids spend time in any of these environments, then their minds and hearts are the only effective filter across all these situations.
 Whether you read the Bible or not, something from the historical book of Proverbs makes a lot of sense.
 “Train a child in the way he should go.”
 It was true then and it’s still true today!

 school has wifi